meaganwilkins/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Prerequisites

-There are no formal prerequisites for this course.
+There are no formal prerequisites for this course. *Nice!*

 ## Course Objectives—"I Can" Statements